How Much Does Garage Door Replacement Cost?

 Labor

-The labor cost to install a garage door is $300 on average.
-The cost can range from $200 to $500 depending on location and the number of installed doors.
+The labor cost to install a garage door is $350 on average but can range from $200 to $500.
 The door material does not affect labor costs since they are based on the time it takes to complete installation.
+Costs can vary by location, so it’s a good idea to look into garage door replacement nearby to see what local contractors are charging.

 Your garage needs an upgrade, too